 The aura of Mississippi State baseball at Dudy Noble Field is certainly not confined to the loyal legions in the impressive grandstand, pro-style luxury sky suites and bleachers.

-Not surprisingly, MSU annually ranks among the nation's leaders in attendance.
-Single-game paid attendance totals have reached the five-digit mark 31 times, and each year Dudy Noble Field routinely hosts games with the Southeastern Conference's largest actual attendance.
+Not surprisingly MSU ranks each year among the nation’s leaders in attendance.
+Single-game paid attendance totals have reached the five-digit mark 31 times, and each year Dudy Noble Field routinely hosts games with the Southeastern Conference’s largest actual attendance.
 SEC weekend games typically draw the largest crowds, giving rise to huge weekend gatherings in the spring.
-Six of the last eight three-game Super Bulldog Weekend series have drawn more than 25,000, including an SEC series-record 29,915 fans that watched the 2006 MSU-Georgia series.
+Seven of the last nine three-game Super Bulldog Weekend series have drawn more than 25,000, including an SEC series-record 32,679 fans that watched the 2013 MSU-Auburn series.

 Mississippi State’s baseball complex received a boost with the addition of the Bryce Griffis Boardroom, a $1.5 million, meeting/banquet hall extension on the south end of the Palmeiro Center.
 The facility features banquet seating for approximately 350.

-Facility upgrades totaling more than $2 million over the past four years include an expanded high definition video board and message "ribbon board", the installation of a new drainage and irrigation system along with a new carpet of natural sod and infield dirt, and expanded dugouts.
-Even the grandstand got a little grander with a resurfacing and repainting project topped by all-new cupholder-equipped maroon chairback seats and the installation of a new sound system.
+Facility upgrades totaling more than $2 million in the past three years include an expanded state-of-the-art high definition video board, the addition of a new drainage and irrigation system along with a new carpet of natural sod and infield dirt, and expanded dugouts.
+Even the grandstand got a little more grand with a resurfacing and repainting project topped by all-new cupholder-equipped maroon chairback seats and the installation of a new sound system.
 Prior to the start of the 2012 campaign work was completed on the installation of a new sound system, a 36,000-watt amplification system evenly distributing sound on a 78-speaker system throughout the stadium.